Insurance Car Insurance

 Your premium will typically increase if you add a driver to your insurance policy along with their vehicle.

-Consider whether you need all your insurance coverage if adding another driver to your policy will increase your rates.
-Lowering your coverage or increasing your deductibles can lower your car insurance rates, but it’s typically best to find a balance between having sufficient coverage and decreasing your premiums.
+If adding another driver to your policy will increase your rates, you may want to review your coverage to make sure it’s still appropriate for your needs.
+Increasing your deductibles can lower your car insurance rates.
+It’s typically best to find a balance between having sufficient coverage and decreasing your premiums.

 Learn the difference between liability versus full coverage auto insurance to decide the exact level of protection you need.